Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Introduction

+Hexagonal structures serve as ideal platforms for stabilizing triple-\Q{} skyrmion, meron, or vortex crystals, making them a crucial framework for realizing topological physics in 2D magnetism.
+Such triple-\Q{} spin textures are more favored in this lattice geometry, as the sum of the three ordering wave vectors ${\mathbf{Q}}_1$, ${\mathbf{Q}}_2$ and ${\mathbf{Q}}_3$ related by the three-fold symmetry equals zero, i.e., ${\mathbf{Q}}_1 + {\mathbf{Q}}_2 + {\mathbf{Q}}_3= {\mathbf{0}}$.
+In general, the superposition of two spirals with propagation vectors ${\mathbf{Q}}_{\mu}$ and ${\mathbf{Q}}_{\nu}$ requires inclusion of higher harmonics to satisfy the fixed spin-length constraint $|{\mathbf{S}}_j| = S$ at every site $j$ in real space.
+The zero-sum condition implies that first harmonic ${\mathbf{Q}}_{\mu} + {\mathbf{Q}}_{\nu} = -\epsilon_{\mu \nu \eta} {\mathbf{Q}}_{\eta}$ ($\mu \neq \nu $) is not penalized by the exchange interaction because it is symmetry-equivalent to the original wave vectors ${\mathbf{Q}}_{\mu}$ and ${\mathbf{Q}}_{\nu}$.
+Among various hexagonal lattices, the triangular lattice is the simplest structure capable of hosting topologically nontrivial spin textures, and has therefore been widely used to study triple-$\mathbf{Q}$ magnetic orderings~\cite{Okubo12,Leonov2015,Hayami16,Batista_2016, vortex_kitaev,Ozawa17,takagi2018,TL_skyrmion2,Wang20,Motome21_review,wang_skyrmion}.

-As the simplest hexagonal structure capable of hosting magnetic skyrmion, meron, or vortex crystals, triangular lattices have been frequently utilized to study multi-\Q{} magnetic orderings~\cite{Okubo12,Leonov2015,Hayami16,Batista_2016,vortex_kitaev,Ozawa17,takagi2018,TL_skyrmion2,Wang20,Motome21_review,wang_skyrmion}.
-However, even for these relatively simple lattice structures, it remains challenging how one can experimentally distinguish between a triple-${\mathbf{Q}}$ magnetic ordering and the superposition of multiple single-${\mathbf{Q}}$ domains.
-Since the three ${\mathbf{Q}}_{\nu}$ vectors in a triple-${\mathbf{Q}}$ magnetic ordering are related by the three-fold rotational symmetry of the triangular lattice, both single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ orderings produce a similar hexagonal pattern of magnetic Bragg peaks with equal intensities in their neutron diffraction experiments.
-As a result, identifying triple-${\mathbf{Q}}$ magnetic structures requires advanced experimental tools to distinguish them from alternative scenarios involving three equally-populated domains of single-${\mathbf{Q}}$ or double-${\mathbf{Q}}$ spin configurations, which spontaneously break the C$_3$ lattice symmetry.
+However, it remains challenging to experimentally identify triple-${\mathbf{Q}}$ magnetic ordering in hexagonal lattices, as it is indistinguishable from a superposition of symmetry-related single-${\mathbf{Q}}$ or double-$\mathbf{Q}$ domains in conventional diffraction experiments.
+As the three ${\mathbf{Q}}_{\nu}$ vectors ($\nu=1,2,3$) are related by the three-fold rotational symmetry, both cases can produce the same three-fold-symmetric pattern of magnetic Bragg peaks with equal intensities.
+As a result, identifying triple-${\mathbf{Q}}$ magnetic structures requires advanced experimental tools to distinguish them from alternative scenarios involving three equally-populated domains of single-${\mathbf{Q}}$ or double-${\mathbf{Q}}$ spin configurations, which spontaneously break the three-fold lattice symmetry.